bediger4000/random-credit-card-numbers/README.md

 digit, the code doesn't have to know that it's working with an Amex-length card number or an all-the-others 16-digit-length card number.
 The digit immediately preceeding the checkdigit is an odd numbered digit in all formats, even the very rare 13-digit Visa card numbers.
-The checksum weight of card number digits is eash to calculate the same way for every card type if you realize that the even-odd progression is the same working backwards through the card number.
+The checksum weight of card number digits is easy to calculate the same way for any card number length if you realize that the even-odd progression is the same working backwards through the card number.
+If you start from the beginning of the card number the algorithm has to check the length of the card number in order to know whether the first digit is in an odd position or an even position.

 ## Usage

-If you want to generate random credit card numbers with real Bank Identification Numbers, you can run the progra like this:
+If you want to generate random credit card numbers with real Bank Identification Numbers, you can invoke the program like this:

     $ ./randomccnum 412138 16
     4121384200711905